Al-Qaeda in the Arabian Peninsula: Ideology

+AQAP adheres to a militant interpretation of the Wahhabi ideology that advocates violence against the Saudi state.
+The organization has also launched sectarian attacks against Sufis and Shias in Yemen, and regularly incites anti-Shia sectarian sentiments through its propaganda.
+AQAP is also the main affiliate of al-Qaeda that implements the organization's "far enemy" strategy and has carried out several high-profile international terrorist attacks on behalf of al-Qaeda Central (AQC).

 According to CTC Westpoint, Salafi-jihadism has been the unifying ideology of AQAP despite differences in politics, generations and overall goals.
-AQAP seeks to create to expel Western presence and influences in the Arabian Peninsula and to establish an Islamic emirate within Yemen.
+AQAP seeks to expel Western presence and influences in the Arabian Peninsula and to establish an Islamic emirate within Yemen.
 The group declares that the government of Yemen is a secular and "apostate" entity which must be overthrown and replaced by an Islamic government which adheres to their interpretation of sharia law.
 They also argue that the Yemeni government is a puppet state of America, which secretly governs the country through their embassy in Sana'a.
 AQAP emphasizes that jihad is the answer to the issues of the Yemeni people, calling on sheiks, preachers and tribal leader to endorse jihad against the government and declare it illegitimate.
 The group operates upon a gradualist approach in order to fulfil this goal, prioritizing the establishment of acceptance amongst local Yemenis before gaining popular support among the people, and then willingness from the populace to defend AQAP-held territory.
 This formula would be appropriated across multiple 'emirates' across Yemen, with the eventual goal of unification in the form of a caliphate, allowing them to use Yemen as a launching pad for international attacks and operations.

-In addition to attacking the Yemeni government, AQAP is one of the few al-Qaeda affiliates which actively attempts to attack the "far enemy", that being the United States.
+In addition to attacking the Yemeni government, AQAP is one of the few Al-Qaeda affiliates which actively attempts to attack the "far enemy", that being the United States.
 They advocate for the unity of Muslims in order to attack American targets, whether civilian, military or diplomatic.
 AQAP asserts that Yemen should be the epicenter of jihad against America and secular Arab governments, as opposed to then-occupied Iraq or Afghanistan, as they deem it a religious obligation to expel "polytheists and apostates" from the Arabian Peninsula.
 They also believe that attacking American interests in the Arabian Peninsula, specifically oil production, would lead to the U.S. withdrawing from Iraq and Afghanistan and eventually collapsing entirely.
 Prior to the Yemeni revolution, most of AQAP's high-profile activities were attempted attacks against the United States, most notably the attempted bombing of Northwest Airlines Flight 253 in 2009 and a cargo plane bomb plot in 2010.
-A July 2010 letter from senior al-Qaeda core member Atiyya Abd al-Rahman urged AQAP to avoid conflict with the Yemeni government and instead dedicate itself towards attacking America.
-One of AQAP's main ideologues on jihad against the West was Anwar al-Awlaki, a Yemeni American preacher who had incited multiple attacks in the United States.
+A July 2010 letter from senior Al-Qaeda core member Atiyya Abd Al-Rahman urged AQAP to avoid conflict with the Yemeni government and instead dedicate itself towards attacking America.
+One of AQAP's main ideologues on jihad against the West was Anwar Al-Awlaki, a Yemeni American preacher who had incited multiple attacks in the United States.